Subtotal | $0.00 |

 Video content can be entertaining, informative, inspiring.
 Brands can extend their reach by capturing the attention of would-be consumers through well-crafted spots that reinforce their identity.
 When placed on a website, video content has been shown to increase retention and improve conversion.

-That is why every business should have a video-content creation strategy.
+That’s why every business that wants to find the best video hosting solution should create a video content creation strategy.
 Proper execution of the strategy will consume quite a few resources.
 The costs associated with making the videos produced available to the world are low in comparison.
 With a premium platform, the benefits from analyzing the data and leveraging advanced marketing tools should far outweigh the hosting costs.

 In a scenario where you just need a few tutorials and demonstrations to showcase technical aspects of your products, it is possible to serve these short video files from your dedicated server without breaking the bank since they are not meant to be viewed on a large screen and therefore don’t need to be stored in high definition.